OfficeDev/office-js-docs-pr/excel/README.md

 _Applies to: Excel 2016, Office 2016_

 Welcome to the Excel JavaScript API documentation.
-Here you can find everything you need to create the next generation of Excel add-ins in Office 2016 for Windows.
+Here you can find everything you need to create the next generation of Excel add-ins in Office 2016 for Windows and Excel Online.
 The new APIs provide a variety of Excel-specific functionality related to worksheets, tables, charts, ranges, formatting, etc., and complements features present in our existing Office.js library.

 Explore the following resources to learn more.